Hiking Long Path Section 17

 If you’re going to the Catskills you’re likely to see a bear, especially during spring and before they go into hibernation.
 As we were going up the rocky wide path (reminds me of old carriage roads) we heard noise in the brushes.
 We figured it was a deer but then I looked up and said “bear”.
 The cub quickly went from climbing the tree branch to jumping off and running away.
 Someone was very disappointed that he did not get to take a picture or record a video.
 I said that next time I won’t say a word but shortly after my pee break I look to my right and see a bear head moving toward us.
 I said something and the bear that I thought was a large male coming our way we’re actually two cubs.
 They quickly ran to the woods and no pictures were taken again.
 It’s very hard for me not to react when I see bears.
 I love them and still can’t believe that I see them in my yard.

 At 1.75 miles into the hike on section 18 we came to a stop.
 There is a stone monument for William Curtis and Allan Ormsbee whom died in a snow storm in 1900.
-While the long path continues to the right we went left to our car.
-The ascent to our car was also rocky and wet but beautiful.
+While the Long Path continues to the right we went left to our car.
+The descend to our car was also rocky and wet but beautiful.
 At this time my knees were feeling the breaking and I couldn’t wait to come home and pamper them with some salve.

-Overall, we are extremely happy that we are back on the long path!
+Overall, we are extremely happy that we are back on the Long Path trail!
 Section 17 was beautiful and not as bad as we thought.
-The less than 2 miles that we did on section 18 was okay but doing the section from Slide Mountain parking lot again will be interesting.
+The less than 2 miles that we did on LP section 18 was okay but doing the section from Slide Mountain parking lot again will be interesting.